cmfpmatik/smart-donations-free/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The all in one donation plugin, create different kind of donations, set goals, monitor your results, donation forms, thank you emails and more...
+The all in one donation plugin, create for free differents kind of donations, set goals, monitor your results, donation forms, thank you emails and more...

 == Description ==

 Smart Donations

-Want to see a demo? check out the video tutorials here: http://rednao.com/smartdonations.html

-For support and feedback please visit http://rednao.uservoice.com/ i will be glad to help you or see your idea!!
+Want to know more?
+For support and feedback please visit: http://dev.oarces.fr/wordpress/plugins-wp/smart-donations-free-plugin-forked-from-smart-donations-plugin/

  The all in one donation plugin, create different kind of donations, set goals, monitor your results, create donation forms, set thank you emails.
 Currently it supports paypal, stripe and five different styles of donations: